moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 GitLab provides various tools for tracking and managing projects.
 In this lab, you will learn how to create a project, create an issue, create labels at a project level, and apply quick actions to an issue.

-## Task A. Access your Training Group Create a project
+## Task A. Access your Training Group

 1. Navigate to [**https://gitlabdemo.com/invite**](https://gitlabdemo.com/invite) in a web browser.